4 Indicators That It's Time to Update Your Fleet Technology

 3. You’re experiencing data bottlenecks

-If you’re using outdated technology, it will take much longer to access critical freight data.
-This slows down other processes, such as billing, claims management, and tracking.
+If you’re using outdated technology, accessing critical freight data will take much longer.
+This slows down other processes like billing, claims management, and tracking.
 Worse, it means you can’t leverage your freight data for its full decision-making potential — which often results in higher operating costs and poor customer service.

 Timely data access reduces uncertainty, increases visibility and business intelligence, and empowers your team to make better decisions.
 When you set up your business with technology that offers end-to-end transparency — such as automated alerts, mobile bill of lading (BOL) capture, driver tracking, and real-time reporting via ELD technology — your back-office teams can streamline planning, reduce workloads, and provide timely status updates to customers.

 4. Your drivers aren’t satisfied

 Many things can contribute to driver turnover, but the tools your drivers have at their disposal can be a make-or-break factor.
 Truck driver technology (or a lack thereof) impacts daily job processes and experience; modern fleet technology provides value to drivers and makes their jobs easier.